-In 1974 the first national schools team was chosen, albeit against Danie Craven's wishes as he believed Craven Week should remain a festival and not a not a competition or form of trials.
+In 1974 the first national schools' team was chosen, albeit against Danie Craven's wishes as he believed Craven Week should remain a festival and not a competition or form of trials.
 He was over-ruled and since 1974 a national team has been selected on the back of Craven Week.

 A lot of talk was done on the WP u/13 side, who apparently lost against SWD last year at an u/12 week.
-This year three of the SWD boys was entered in a school in the Paarl and subsequently chosen for WP.
-One of these boys disappointed to such an extend I questioned the representative of the WP why this boy is playing, as I am sure that WP does not need token players.
-Healthy attitude of winning at all costs?
+This year three of the SWD boys were entered in a school in the Paarl and subsequently chosen for WP.
+One of these boys disappointed to such an extent I questioned the representative of the WP why this boy is playing, as I am sure that WP does not need token players.
+The healthy attitude of winning at all costs?
 And yes everybody heard the excuses why boys transfer from one school to another, even from one province to another, really.

-Then we read reports in newspapers where journalists is promoting his favorites for the SA side.
-Well knowing these favorites' opposition will not have a fair chance to promote themselves.
+Then we read reports in newspapers where journalists are promoting his favourites for the SA side.
+Well knowing these favourites' opposition will not have a fair chance to promote themselves.
 Everybody today is a rugby guru.
 We read of boys of 18 & 19 earning more than your average graduates with ten years working experience.
-We read of unions running out of money, less children playing rugby and spectators staying away.
-More or less the same reaction that one would expect from concert goers when catching Sonja Herholdt lip synching during one of her concerts.
+We read of unions running out of money, fewer children playing rugby and spectators staying away.
+More or less the same reaction that one would expect from concert-goers when catching Sonja Herholdt lip-synching during one of her concerts.

 "Doc I want to apologise for what we are doing to your tournament and sport.
 Doc myself part of this mad circus, I apologise.
 But Doc I want to invite you to a game at 08h00 tomorrow Doc.
 Doc the LSEN national team is playing the Blue Valke.
 Doc this LSEN boytjies is still playing the game your way.
 Doc they do not play rugby Doc, hulle jol ruggas.
 Hope to see you there Doc."